Tampa Florida Social Security Disability Lawyers

 You can also file a new application for benefits.
 However, filing a new application is not the same thing as appealing a denial, and you could lose benefits by not appealing a denial.
 In some instances, failure to appeal a denial can even result in your becoming ineligible to receive further benefits.

 Don’t Give Up!
-Get Assistance from The Law Offices of Nancy L. Cavey Tampa St. Petersburg Social Security Disability Lawyers
+Contact the Tampa Social Security Disability Lawyers

 It is important to think of the Social Security Disability Insurance application process not as an application, but rather as a trial.
 You will be required to prove the extent of your injuries, and you will be required to show exactly why these injuries are keeping you from working.